 The GED® Test

-Our Assessment and Testing centers are now back open after previously being closed due to the pandemic.
 The GED® exam is available in person at our Sanford/Lake Mary campus only.
 There is also a new, Online Proctored version of the GED® exam that can be taken from home.
 You can find more information about scheduling the GED® exam at GED.com.
-Please contact us or visit our Reopening website for more details.
+If you have any questions please contact us.

 GED® Test Info